stdstrx/TBotAPI/README.md

-# TBotAPI - Another Telegram Bot in Lua (Async Supported !)
+# TBotAPI - Another Telegram Bot in Lua
 - Async supported
 - Lot of weird hacks !
 - Each callback got their own thread